Post

 numbers1 = dict({'x': 4, 'y': 5})

-# you don't need to use dict() in above code
+# You don't need to use dict() in the above code

 numbers2 = {'x': 4, 'y': 5}